aspose-total/Aspose.Total-Products/total/en/cpp/conversion/word-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORD to ODP or Online App" h2="Export WORD to ODP within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Converting Word documents to OpenDocument Presentation (ODP) format is a common requirement for many businesses.
+ODP is an open standard format that is supported by many applications, including OpenOffice and LibreOffice.
+It is also a popular format for sharing documents, as it is easy to open and view on any platform.

+<h2>How Aspose.Total Helps for Word to ODP Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate WORD to ODP conversion while using two of it's APIs.
-Load your WORD using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as ODP.
+Aspose.Total for C++ is a powerful suite of file automation APIs that allows developers to automate the conversion of Word documents to ODP.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.

+Using Aspose.Words for C++, developers can load a Word document and convert it to HTML.
+Then, using Aspose.Slides for C++, they can load the HTML and create a new presentation.
+Finally, they can save the presentation as an ODP file.
+This process is simple and efficient, and can be used to quickly convert Word documents to ODP format.

+Aspose.Total for C++ also provides a range of other features, such as the ability to manipulate PowerPoint presentations, create PDF documents, and convert images to various formats.
+It is a comprehensive suite of APIs that can be used to automate a wide range of file processing tasks.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}